Academy for Nursing and Health Occupations

 To achieve this goal the following objectives have been identified and will be evaluated annually

-2. To establish and maintain an environment conducive to learning including preventative maintenance measures for
+1. To establish and maintain an environment conducive to learning including preventative maintenance measures including but not limited to:

 1. Lighting – Inside and outside lighting maintained with monthly preventative maintenance